Birthday: November 4, 1988

 Home: Santa Barbara, California

-As a young kid, I dabbled in sports like soccer and baseball, but never really fell in commitment with any of them.
-I shied away from sports for at that time I was not in any shape was nor very good at them.
-My spark started in late middle school when I got my first real pair of running shoes.
-Some sweet New Balance kicks that could propel me more than I ever had before.
-I actually ran in only New Balance for years since then until they discontinued their minimus line.
-I started to run a few times a week to try and get my mile time down and was set on doing strength everyday before school.
-I finally hitch my itch for sport.
+As a young kid, I dabbled in sports like soccer and baseball, but never really fell in love with any of them.
+I found a spark in late middle school when I got my first pair of running shoes.
+I started to run a few times a week to try and get my mile time down.

-Since then, I have put my efforts into being mindful of what I do.
-I enjoy everyday’s training like I used to.
+My dreams of one day becoming a professional triathlete live on.
+I purposefully remain mindful of what I do.
 My life is back in balance and I am able to continue to make progress toward my goals.
-I seek to inspire others to live through their passions and know anything is possible if you put yourself up to it.
+I seek to inspire others to live through their passions as we all deserve the ultimate reward, which is inner happiness.